tidyverse/tidyverse.org/README.md

 This repo (and resulting website) is licensed as [CC BY-SA](LICENSE.md).

-## Structure

-The source of the website is a collection of `.Rmd` files stored in [`content/`](content/), which are rendered for the site with hugodown.

-* `content/*.md`: these files generate the top-level pages on the site: packages, learn, help, and contribute.

-* `content/blog/`: these files create the tidyverse blog.

 ## Workflow

 This site now uses [hugodown](http://github.com/r-lib/hugodown/issues) rather than blogdown.
 Install it with: